 The Galatian Celts retained their culture at first, continuing to observe their ancient religious festivals and rituals, but gradually became Hellenized to the point that they were referred to as Greek-Gauls by some Latin writers.
-They were conquered by Rome in 189 BCE, becoming a client state, but were granted a degree of autonomy under the reign of Deiotarus (“the Divine Bull”, r. c.
-105-c.
+They were conquered by Rome in 189 BCE, becoming a client state, but were granted a degree of autonomy under the reign of Deiotarus ("the Divine Bull", r. c.
+105 to c.
 42 BCE) after Pompey the Great (l. c.
 106-44 BCE) defeated Mithridates VI (r.
 120-63 BCE) of Pontus in 63 BCE and was later absorbed into the Roman Empire in 25 BCE by Augustus Caesar.
-It is best known from the biblical Book of Galatians, a letter written to the Christian community there by Saint Paul.
+It is best known from the biblical book of Galatians, a letter written to the Christian community there by Paul the Apostle.

 Celtic Invasion & Establishment

-Celtic migration was already underway by the time the Gallic chieftain Brennus sacked Rome in 390 BCE.
+Celtic migration was already underway by the time of the sack of Rome by the Gauls, 390 BCE, under the leadership of Brennus.
 It continued down through the 4th century BCE when, around 280 BCE, a group of Celts from Pannonia descended on the region of Greece, offering their services as mercenaries (as they had in Italy almost one hundred years earlier) and living off the land through forage and pillaging towns and cities.

 In 279 BCE, one part of this large migratory force (under another Brennus, leading scholars to speculate that "Brennus" may have been a title, not a proper name) sacked the sacred site of the Oracle at Delphi, carrying off its treasures.
 Brennus then disappears from history but two other leaders, Lutorius and Leonorius, were more interested in finding a permanent home for their people than continuous warfare and pillage and began looking to find land for this purpose.